Self-Injectable Weight Management Treatment

 • Constipation

-These symptoms are the most problematic and approximately 65% of all patients report some (not all!) of these symptoms.
-They are usually mild and settle with time, hence the gradual increase in dose.
-Some people can take a little longer to settle on this medication than others.
+Approximately 65% of all patients report some (not all) of these symptoms.
+They are usually mild and settle with time, and are minimised by gradually increasing the dose.
+Some people need to increase the dose more slowly than others so that side effects can be controlled.
 We can provide you with useful hints and tips on how to manage these and when to seek advice.

 Other side effects include: